mohamed25-dev/quake-report-app/README.md

 + Using AsyncTasks to connect to the internet.
 + Using AsyncTasksLoader to connect to the internet.
 + Reading and parsing JSON data.
-+ Cuspmizing ListViews,using ArrayLists & ArrayAdapters.
++ Customizing ListViews,using ArrayLists & ArrayAdapters.
 + Using progress bar and listview empty for better UX.

 ## Screenshots